daystephen/klog/nodejs/README.md

 output of "klog list" or "klog open".
 In both cases you'll see output which looks something like this:

-    N:0001 [closed] testing me
+    %edda [closed] [bug] testing me
-    N:0002 [closed] This is atest
+    %e45c [closed] [feature] This is atest
-    N:0003 [  open] This is my bug title
+    %22af [open] [bug] This is my bug title

-This listing report shows three things:  The number of the bug, the state of the bug ("open" vs. "closed") and the title of the bug.
+This listing report shows several things:  The unique id of the issue, the state of the issue ("open" vs. "closed"), the type of issue (bug/feature/etc...) and the title of the issue.

 Each of the operations that is specific to a single bug report will allow you to specify the number of the bug.
 For example if you wished to update the last bug, to append some text to it, you could run:

-    klog append 3
+    klog append edda

 Similarly you could close the bug by running:

-    klog close 3
+    klog close 22af

 Note that to close a bug you do not need to give a justification, or add any content.
 A bug may go from freshly opened to closed with no need for